Simple but so effective – these conker people are easy to make.

 Head out on a conker hunt…

-We collect conkers that have fallen onto the pavement and would inevitably end up being crushed in the road.
-Don’t forget to collect up the little and misshapen ones that often get ignored.
+- collect conkers that have fallen onto the pavement & would end up being crushed in the road

-If you’re collecting from a more natural spot please follow our foraging guidelines so not too much is taken from one area.
+- if collecting from a more natural areas please follow our foraging guidelines

 Health and safety considerations